Szumak75/JskToolBox/docs/LogsTool.md

 ```

 Sets the configured `LoggerEngine` class object.
-Throws a `TypeError` exception when trying to assign an object to an invalid class.
+Throws a `TypeError` exception when attempting to assign an object of an invalid type.

 ```
 .logger_client = LoggerClient()
 ```

 Sets the configured `LoggerClient` class object.
-Throws a `TypeError` exception when trying to assign an object to an invalid class.
+Throws a `TypeError` exception when attempting to assign an object of an invalid type.

 ```
 .sleep_period = float